BZoennchen/supercollider-book/_sources/chapters/supercollider/ecosystem.md

 [SuperCollider (SC)](https://supercollider.github.io/) is a package or platform that consists of three components:
 + **scsynth**: a real-time audio server, i.e., the part that creates and plays the sound.
 + **sclang**: an interpreted programming language for sound creation and signal processing.
-The user controls the server **scsynth** by sending Open Sound Control (OSC) messages to the audio server.
+The user controls the audio server (**scsynth**) by sending Open Sound Control (OSC) messages to it.
 + **scide**: a powerful Integrated Development Environment (IDE) for programming in **sclang**.
 It offers an integrated help system, analyzing tools, and an extensive documentation.

 [SuperCollider (SC)](https://supercollider.github.io/) is written in ``C++`` and was developed by James McCartney.
 It was released in 1996.
-In 2002 McCartney transformed it into a free software under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+In 2002 McCartney transformed it into a free and open software project under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 It is still maintained and developed by an active community.

 All three parts of [SuperCollider (SC)](https://supercollider.github.io/) are independent, that is, there might be some other subsystem that replaces some of its parts.